Improved cosmological constraints on axion-lepton interactions: Results

-As the axion mass grows beyond $\mathcal{O}(10)$ eV, the cosmological constraints begin to weaken. \footnote{The bounds resulting from our calculations -- with and without the \texttt{halofit} procedure for non-linear corrections to power spectra -- display a difference of up to a few tens of percent in the considered mass range.
-Nevertheless, we expect that the actual constraints in this mass range are dominated by the Ly-$\alpha$ forest effects, see Sec.~\ref{Sec: wDM}.} In this mass regime, the axions behave predominantly as non-relativistic matter at recombination ($T\approx 0.3$ eV), so their contribution to $\Delta N_\mathrm{eff}$ is reduced and the bound is relaxed.
-Consequently, the limits on $f/|C_i|$ become less stringent in this region.
-In particular this behavior is most pronounced for the $\tau$ coupling.
-This is explained by the relatively weak dependence of the axion abundance on the value of $f/|C_i|$ for this channel --- as can be seen in Fig.~\ref{fig:dNeff_all}, even for comparatively large axion masses, there remains a broad range of $f/|C_i|$ values that yield similar cosmological results.
+As the axion mass grows beyond $\mathcal{O}(10)$ eV, the cosmological constraints begin to weaken\footnote{The bounds resulting from our calculations -- with and without the \texttt{halofit} procedure for non-linear corrections to power spectra -- display a difference of up to a few tens of percent in the considered mass range.
+Nevertheless, we expect that the actual constraints in this mass range are dominated by the Ly-$\alpha$ forest effects, see Sec.~\ref{Sec: wDM}.}.
+As already observed in Ref.~\cite{Caloni:2022uya}, in this mass regime, the axions behave predominantly as non-relativistic matter at recombination ($T\approx 0.3$ eV), so their contribution to $\Delta N_\mathrm{eff}$ is reduced and the bound on the energy density of axions is relaxed.
+Consequently, the limits on $f/|C_i|$ become less stringent in this region, as previously noted in Ref.~\cite{Caloni:2022uya} for axion couplings to photons and gluons.
+In particular this behaviour is most pronounced for the $\tau$ coupling.
+This is explained by the relatively weak dependence of the axion energy density on the value of $f/|C_\tau|$, as can be seen in Fig.~\ref{fig:dNeff_all}, which implies that even small relaxation of the bound on the axion energy density leads to a significantly weaker constraint on $f/|C_\tau|$ for $m_a \gtrsim 10$ eV.
 Finally, in the limit of large axion mass values $m_a \gtrsim 50$ eV the bound grows stronger again as the abundance of massive axions approaches the observed relic density of CDM or even starts to exceed it.

 Around $m_a \sim 10$ eV our constraint becomes comparable to an approximate bound on the allowed fraction of warm DM coming from Ly-$\alpha$ forest observations.
 Note that we only extrapolate the results of hydrodynamical simulations for particles with $m \sim \mathcal{O}$(keV), so this bound should be treated simply as an indication that this region is potentially excluded (see Sec.~\ref{Sec: wDM} for more details).